Terms & Conditions

 d.
 If deliveries of Product have been dispatched by the Seller against Orders, any change in demand for the Products once dispatched will not change the obligation for payment on time and any demurrage charges and other reasonable expenses incurred by the Seller shall be for the Buyer’s account.
 In the event Seller agrees in Writing to a call off or otherwise adjust deliveries of accepted Orders, then the payment terms shall be strictly from the date of dispatch from the Seller’s premises.

 e.
-Claims regarding discounts or Product not made within 12 months from the date of invoice shall be deemed waived and released by Buyer.
+Claims regarding discounts not made within 12 months from the date of invoice shall be deemed waived and released by Buyer.

 a.
 The delivery terms for Product are set forth in the Contract Confirmation.
 Seller shall use all reasonable endeavours to meet the delivery dates specified by Buyer in its delivery instructions.
-In the event the parties agree to delivery Ex-Works, such collection must be effected by the Buyer in accordance with the Seller’s reasonable instructions.
+If delivery is EXW, collection must be effected by Buyer in accordance with Seller’s reasonable instructions.

 b.
-Buyer will take delivery of the Product during the delivery period reflected on the Contract Confirmation.
-If Buyer is unable to accept timely delivery of Product, then Seller, at is discretion and in addition to any other rights it may have or accrue, may cancel the delivery or shall be entitled to charge the Buyer for all its reasonable expenses arising from storing the Products in question or attempting to make delivery thereof, as the case may be, including any increased duties, fees, taxes or other charges or tariffs resulting from any delivery delay.
-On time deliveries should start unloading within 20 minutes of the arrival time; if this is not possible for reasons attributable to Buyer, then Buyer shall reimburse Seller for any demurrage charges Seller incurs.
+Buyer will take delivery of the Product during the Delivery Period and physical delivery will take place on the agreed date or booking timeslot.
+If Buyer is unable to accept timely delivery of Product, then Seller, at is discretion and in addition to any other rights it may have or accrue, may cancel the delivery or shall be entitled to charge the Buyer for all its reasonable expenses arising from storing the Products in question or attempting to make delivery thereof, as the case may be, including any demurrage, increased duties, fees, taxes or other charges or tariffs resulting from any delivery delay or return.

 c.
-On delivery the Buyer or nominated consignee shall provide a signature on the Seller’ receipt notice.
+On delivery the Buyer or nominated consignee shall sign the Seller’s proof of delivery.

-i. where the Products are sold Ex Works and are collected by the Buyer, the point in time when the Products are placed on the vehicle collecting such Products;
+i. where the Products are sold EXW and are collected by the Buyer, the point in time when the Products are placed on the vehicle collecting such Products;

 ii. where the Products are delivered by the Seller or the Seller’s hauliers in vehicles other than bulk tankers, ISO containers or bulk containers, the point in time when the Products are removed from the transporting vehicle at the premises designated for delivery;